Bill Spadea: 2012 New Jersey State Assembly campaign

 In 2012, Spadea ran for the state legislature, running for the 16th District's Assembly seat that was vacant after the death of Assemblyman Peter J. Biondi.
 In the convention to appoint a replacement, he lost by a three to one margin, earning 52 votes, behind Readington Township Committeewoman Donna Simon with 155 votes.
+Spadea lost his own hometown of Princeton.

-Spadea lost both of his political campaigns, failing to top 40% of the vote either time.
+Spadea failed to top 40% of the vote in his first two political campaigns.